-Directors shall have access to the resources of WorkCover including staff, in appropriate circumstances.
-All Committees of the Board have access to independent advice on this basis.
+Directors shall have access to the resources of WorkCover including staff, in appropriate circumstances as approved by the Chair.

-Sections 415-416 of the Act set out the statutory requirements in relation to disclosure of interests by a director and voting by an interested director.
+The statutory requirements in relation to disclosure of interests by a director and voting by an interested director are set out in sections 415-416 of the Act.
 All directors are required to disclose interests as they arise.
 In addition, disclosures of interests made by directors at the time of their appointment or during the course of their term with WorkCover are included in the Board papers and are considered at the commencement of each Board meeting so as to ensure that directors advise of any conflicts or potential conflicts prior to the consideration of Board papers.

 Prohibition on loans to directors

+WorkCover must not, whether directly or indirectly make a loan to WorkCover director, a spouse of a director or a relative of a director or spouse, or give a guarantee or provide security in connection with a loan made to a WorkCover director, a spouse of a director or a relative of a director or spouse.
 Section 418 of the Act sets out the statutory requirements in relation to prohibition on loans to directors.
-WorkCover must not, whether directly or indirectly make a loan to a WorkCover director, a spouse of a director or a relative of a director or spouse, or give a guarantee or provide security in connection with a loan made to a WorkCover director, a spouse of a director or a relative of a director or spouse.

-The Board shall approve the appointment of its Company Secretary.
-The Company Secretary and CEO, in conjunction with the Chair, shall draw up an agenda, which shall be circulated to directors with any associated papers at least five business days before each Board meeting.
-The board papers are delivered to directors via methods determined by the Board.
+The Company Secretary and CEO, in conjunction with the Chair, will draw up an agenda for each meeting, which will be circulated to directors with any associated papers at least five business days before each Board meeting.
+The Company Secretary will also prepare an annual agenda outlining the schedule of meetings and topics to be covered at each meeting.
+The agenda will be approved annually along with the schedule of dates for the Board and committee meetings.
+The board papers will be delivered to directors via the electronic board paper portal.

+The Board may conduct its business, including its meetings, in the way it considers appropriate.
 Meetings of the Board are to be held at times and places that the Board decides.
 The Chair may convene a meeting at any time and must convene a meeting when asked by at least the required minimum number of directors.
-The Board may hold meetings using any technology that reasonably allows directors to take part in the meeting (i.e. teleconferencing), and any director taking part using such technology is taken to be present at the meeting.
+The Board may hold meetings using any technology that reasonably allows directors to take part in the meeting (e.g. videoconferencing), and any director taking part using such technology is taken to be present at the meeting.
 Meeting procedures to be adopted are outlined in Chapter 8, Part 4, Division 2 of the Act.

 The Chair is to preside at all meetings at which the Chair is present.
 If the Chair is not present at a meeting, the Deputy Chair is to preside.
 If both the Chair and Deputy Chair are not present at a meeting, the director chosen by the directors present at the meeting is to preside.

-A quorum will be half the number of directors of which the Board for the time being consists or, if that number is not a whole number, the next higher whole number, (excluding any Director who has a conflict of interest).
+To conduct a meeting, the Board must meet the required minimum number of directors (a quorum), which will be half the number of directors of which the Board for the time being consists or, if that number is not a whole number, the next higher whole number, (excluding any director who has a conflict of interest).

-The CEO shall attend all meetings.
-Other officers and guests may attend meetings at the request of the Board.
+The CEO will attend all meetings.
+Other WorkCover officers and external guests may attend meetings at the request of the Board.